 As you can see by perusing this site, I am huge into DIY.
-It is a fantastic way to save big bucks on your wedding.
-However, that doesn't have to mean you are required to stay up late every night for a year, giving yourself huge finger blisters from endless cutting.
-Instead, I highly recommend checking out a Cricut Explore Air, which is an electronic cutting machine on steroids.
+It is a fantastic way to save money on your wedding.
+However, that doesn’t have to mean you are required to stay up late every night for a year, giving yourself huge finger blisters from endless cutting.
+Instead, I highly recommend checking out a Cricut Machine, which is an electronic cutting machine on steroids.

 I’ve put together several awesome Cricut Explore Air wedding projects, that I will be featuring today in this round-up.
 I have also included a couple of my favorites from other blogs.
 And if you’re still on the look-out for more projects, I have 20+ other options for you here.

 Without further adieu, check out these Cricut Explore Air wedding projects……

 I created a set of adorable sticker designs that you can create using the Cricut Explore Air — there are stickers for everything you need reminders for along the way of your wedding plans — so amazing right?
 Just look at how stinking cute they are?!
 And so easy!

 I’ve designed these darling little gift boxes that are perfect for placing a gift inside for your bridesmaids.
 I love that by using the Print and Cut feature of the Cricut, I can literally personalize any detail of my project using my design skills.
 Best of all, you don’t need to be a professional to get fabulous results with the Cricut.
 Their design space software gives you so many tools and projects to create right at your fingertips!